 Epilepsy and sleep have a bidirectional relationship, meaning that poor sleep may trigger epileptic seizures and, at the same time, having epilepsy can contribute to sleep issues.

-Learning about this complex relationship can help people diagnosed with epilepsy understand the impact that this condition has on sleep, know the risks of losing sleep, and empower them to take charge of their health.
+Learning about this complex relationship can help people with epilepsy understand the impact that this condition has on sleep, know the risks of losing sleep, and empower them to take charge of their health.

 The brain consists of nerve cells that communicate through small electrical impulses.
 These impulses travel throughout the body using chemical messengers called neurotransmitters.
 Normally, the brain’s electrical activity is relatively orderly.